zikeji/node-hypixel/README.md

 })();
 ```

+## Helpers

+This library adds multiple helpers to facilitate using the Hypixel API.
+If you would like to request a helper that doesn't exist, please open an issue.
+Otherwise if you would like to contribute one refer to the below section.

 ## Contributing
 If some API result isn't documented / typed out fully, please open an issue and I can add it ASAP.
 Otherwise, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.